JAW JOINT PROBLEMS

 - Periodic freezing up of the jaw joint.

-If your jaw is sending you warning signs, don’t ignore them until you wake up and can’t open your mouth.
+If your TMJ is sending you warning signs, don’t ignore them until you wake up and can’t open your mouth.
 Get help today!